Skip to content

 1. String value -> DomainError.For<T>(errorType, stringValue, message)

-DomainError.For<Currency>(new DomainErrorType.Empty(), currencyCode ?? "", "...")
+DomainError.For<Currency>(new DomainErrorKind.Empty(), currencyCode ?? "", "...")

 2. Generic value (int, decimal, etc.) -> DomainError.For<T, TValue>(errorType, value, message)

-// sealed record Zero : DomainErrorType.Custom;
+// sealed record Zero : DomainErrorKind.Custom;

 DomainError.For<Denominator, int>(new Zero(), value, "...")

-DomainError.For<MoneyAmount, decimal>(new DomainErrorType.OutOfRange(), amount, "...")
+DomainError.For<MoneyAmount, decimal>(new DomainErrorKind.OutOfRange(), amount, "...")

 3. Two values -> DomainError.For<T, T1, T2>(errorType, v1, v2, message)

-// sealed record StartAfterEnd : DomainErrorType.Custom;
+// sealed record StartAfterEnd : DomainErrorKind.Custom;

 DomainError.For<DateRange, DateTime, DateTime>(new StartAfterEnd(), start, end, "...")